 - Pour in Hershey’s chocolate syrup and mix on medium-low speed until combined, scraping down sides and bottom of bowl until no lighter flour color is seen.

-- Cream butter and add powdered sugar, creaming until smooth, 1-2 minutes on medium.
+- Cream butter and add powdered sugar and creaming (mixing the butter and sugar) until smooth, 1-2 minutes on medium.

-- Spread creme de menthe frosting on cooled brownie base, place in fridge until ready to top with ganache.
+- Spread creme de menthe frosting on the cooled brownie base and place in the fridge until ready to top with ganache.

-- Place chocolate chips and butter (I slice into pieces) in microwave safe bowl.
+- Place chocolate chips and butter (I slice into pieces) in a microwave-safe bowl.

 - Spread on top of mint layer, cool completely, then slice and serve.